Connor Joe Preview, Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Cubs pitching staff ranks 22nd in MLB.

-- The Cubs have a 4.25 team ERA that ranks 17th among all league pitching staffs.
+- The Cubs have the 17th-ranked team ERA across all league pitching staffs (4.25).

-- Cubs pitchers combine to allow the ninth-fewest home runs in baseball (142 total, 1.1 per game).
+- The Cubs allow the ninth-fewest home runs in baseball (143 total, 1.1 per game).

-- The right-hander last appeared on Sunday against the Kansas City Royals, when he went 6 1/3 innings, allowing one earned run while giving up five hits.
+- His last time out came on Monday against the Detroit Tigers, when the righty threw 5 1/3 innings, surrendering two earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.